NeuraLegion/sectester-js/packages/bus/README.md

 > ⚡ Make sure that you use `@injectable()` decorator to register the corresponding provider in the IoC.
 Otherwise, you get an error while trying to register a handler in the `EventBus`.

-Then you just need to register the handler in the `EvenBus`:
+Then you just need to register the handler in the `EventBus`:

 ```ts
 await bus.register(IssueDetectedHandler);